River Clean Up in Maidenbower, Crawley- River Mole

-To read our Health and Safety Guidelines for the planting activity that will take place during the open day, please click HERE.
+To read our Health and Safety Guidelines for this event please click HERE.

 Photos and video footage will be taken at this event and used by the Trust for promotional purposes (including but not limited to printed materials, social media, newsletters and the website) and potentially shared with our external partners and funders.
 From time to time, external media agencies could also take photos, film or record our events.